freeeco/foleys_gui_magic/README.md

 Setting for these added to the meter's PGM factory

+Added a 'flip' propety

 Oscilloscope Plot
 -----------------

 foleys_MagicPlotComponent.cpp - Added a field in PGM editor for the plot component: 'line-width'.
 Sets the line width of the plot.
 Adding "%" to the end of the value will set the line to be a percentage of the height of the component.

 foleys_MagicOscilloscope.cpp has a new method 'setRate' to change the frequency of the scope.

+Added 'Always Plot' setting for RNBO buffers etc

+Added a property to scale the plot slightly by the line width to avoid clipping at the edges

+Added a property to round corners

 Auto Save Frequency
 -------------------